 If you have already obtained U.S. residence (either through consular processing or adjustment of status), and you didn't commit fraud in the process, you probably don't need to worry.
 Even if your petitioner attempts to withdraw support, it will not likely affect your immigration status.

 However, if your sponsor alleges and proves that your immigration petition or green card application was based on fraud, then USCIS will take action and you can be removed from the U.S. (deported).

 If instead of permanent residence you obtained conditional residence based on marriage to a U.S. citizen, the situation gets a little trickier.
-You and your spouse are normally expected, near the end of your two-year period of conditional residency, to submit a joint petition on Form I-751, signed by both of you and enclosing various documents showing that you’re still married.
+You and your spouse would normally be expected, near the end of your two-year period of conditional residency, to submit a joint petition on Form I-751, signed by both of you and enclosing various documents showing that you're still married.

 The I-751 petition asks USCIS to grant you permanent, rather than conditional residence.
 The problem is that a spouse who is no longer interested in helping you immigrate will refuse to sign this petition.
-Fortunately, various waivers are available, for battered spouses, immigrants who would face extreme hardship upon removal to their home countries, or spouses who entered into a bona fide marriage that was ended by divorce.
+Fortunately, various waivers are available, including for battered spouses, immigrants who would face extreme hardship upon removal to their home countries, or spouses who entered into a bona fide marriage that was ended by divorce.
 See, for example, I-751 Waiver for Conditional U.S. Residents in a Divorce.

 If you are facing a situation where your U.S. petitioner is threatening to withdraw the petition, refusing to sign onto a joint I-751 petition, or otherwise won't cooperate in your case, speak to an experienced U.S. immigration attorney.
 The attorney can fully analyze what stage of the process you are at, what your rights are at this point, and what the best strategy might be going forward.